 Fire damage doesn’t wait for office hours.
 Siddons Law Firm serves homeowners and business owners throughout:

-- Southeastern Pennsylvania: Chester County, Delaware County, Montgomery County, Bucks County, Philadelphia
+- Pennsylvania: Chester County, Delaware County, Montgomery County, Bucks County, Philadelphia

-- Southern New Jersey: Camden County, Burlington County, Gloucester County, Atlantic County, Cape May County
+- New Jersey: Camden County, Burlington County, Gloucester County, Atlantic County, Cape May County

-- Eastern Shore Maryland: Talbot County, Dorchester County, Wicomico County, Worcester County
+- Maryland Maryland: Talbot County, Dorchester County, Wicomico County, Worcester County

 If your home or business is in these regions and your fire damage claim was denied or underpaid, we can help.